makeplans/makeplans-api/readme.md

 `POST /bookings/recurring` will create a multiple bookings.

 The recurrence format follows the [iCalendar specification](https://tools.ietf.org/html/rfc5545).
 The attributes for reccurence are: `RRULE`, `RDATE`, `EXDATE`.
-For an introduction and examples of these parameters see http://www.kanzaki.com/docs/ical/rrule.html.
+For an introduction and examples of these parameters see [this section from the iCalendar specification](http://www.kanzaki.com/docs/ical/rrule.html).

 In the iCalendar specification the recurrence is based on values in `DTSTART` and `DTEND`.
 This is set by `booked_from` and `booked_to` from `booking`.